 NPDES Compliance Monitoring Strategy - This strategy, which takes effect in 2009, outlines inspection and compliance goals for the entire NPDES program, including major and minor NPDES facilities, pretreatment programs, biosolids, CSOs, SSOs, stormwater, and CAFOs.
 It places increased emphasis on wet weather issues, particularly stormwater sources, and sets ambitious targets for audits and inspections of Phase I and II MS4s, construction sites, and industrial facilities.

-Storm Water Best Management Practices Database.
+National Storm Water Best Management Practices Database.
 This searchable database provides access to BMP performance data in a standardized format for over 113 BMP studies conducted over the past fifteen years.